mongodb/docs-cluster-to-cluster-sync/source/includes/fact-mongosync-balancer.rst

    filter, do not run :dbcommand:`shardCollection` on collections within the namespace filter.
-If you run :dbcommand:`shardCollection` on collections within the namespace filter during the migration, ``mongosync`` returns an error and stops.
+If you run :dbcommand:`shardCollection` on collections within the namespace filter during the migration, ``mongosync`` returns an error and stops, which requires you to start the migration from scratch.